MicrosoftDocs/cpp-docs/docs/sanitizers/asan-continue-on-error.md

 ## Out of bounds memory access example

-In this example, you create a checked build with ASAN enabled to test what happens when an app access memory that is out-of-bounds.
+In this example, you create a build with ASAN enabled to test what happens when an app access memory that is out-of-bounds.
 ASAN detects this error and reports a summary of the errors to `stdout` when the program exits.

 Create the example: